john-h-kastner/regex-complement-prolog/regex.md

 the state included in the closure are removed.
 These rules ensure that no state is visited more than once and that the closure procedure terminates.

+Note that `epsilon_close/3` is written as a predicate to test if a state is in the epsilon closure of another state.
+When the predicate is invoked, it wrapped in `setof/3` to collect all states in the closure into a single list.

 ```{.prolog file=regex.pl}
 epsilon_close(_,S,S).
 epsilon_close(Delta, S, E) :-